richard-taylor/psimbols/README.md

 that are not from pre-registered public keys (a closed service).

 I am not going to make key registration part of this project.
 There are lots of ways to do that.
-And I will probably hand install the keys from my test clients into my test servers.
+I will probably hand install the keys from my test clients into my test servers and use only "closed services" because that enables mitigation against man-in-the-middle attacks as explained below.

 If the server decides the public key is acceptable, then it sends back a message: